andrewstn/tabled/README.md

 ## Why this exists

 Most student organizations run on a mix of spreadsheets, group chats, copied forms, and institutional memory.
-Tabled explores what a focused, campus-native operations tool could look like: practical enough for busy officers, structured enough to survive leadership turnover, and warm enough not to feel like another generic SaaS dashboard.
+Tabled explores what a focused, campus-native operations tool could look like: practical enough for busy officers and structured enough to survive leadership turnover.

 ## Core features